About

 In an overview, the most popular hobbies among companionship carers in South Lanarkshire are walking, baking and cooking, reading, music, and dancing.

-Verifying shared hobbies between carers and care receivers is an essential part of our service, and it is with this thought, that we bring forward the most popular hobbies among our carers in South Lanarkshire.
+Understanding shared hobbies between carers and care receivers is an essential part of our service.
+We highlight the most popular hobbies among our carers in South Lanarkshire.

 Below is a table which denotes the most common hobbies among our carers.
 The beauty of such diversity indicates that you are very likely to find a carer who shares your interests: